 Career Opportunities – Osteopathic Vacancies

+2017-2018 will be another exciting year for the ESO.
+With another strong intake into year one, we are again looking to expand our team of lecturing assistants.
 Are you looking for a new challenge?
 Would you like to make the most of your PGCertHE/equivalent qualification or study for a PGCertHE?
 Do you believe in providing high quality osteopathic education for students?
 Would you like to work as part of a dedicated and enthusiastic team?
 If the answer to any of the above questions is yes, then why not consider a career in osteopathic education?

 Salary: £36,769.26 – £39,729.00

-Applications should be sent to firstname.lastname@example.org by 5.00 pm on Friday 28th April 2017.
+Applications should be sent to firstname.lastname@example.org by 5.00 pm on Friday 11th August 2017.
 If you have any queries about this position, please contact email@example.com.

 The ESO is a University College and registered charity that provides Masters Level education in osteopathy and delivers around 20,000 treatments per annum through its local Clinic.
 We are seeking additional Trustees to complement the existing team, particularly in the areas of fund-raising, legal academic management and property management.
 Commitment is approximately six half-days per year, unpaid but travel and other necessary expenses may be claimed.
 This is a real opportunity to contribute in the areas of education and community health provision.
 For more information please contact the PA to the Executive Team, Jessica Williams:-